Attempted assassination of Ronald Reagan: Public reaction

 The assassination attempt was captured on electronic news-gathering videotape by several cameras, including those belonging to the Big Three television networks.
 ABC began airing footage at 2:42 p.m.
 All three networks erroneously reported that Brady had died.
-When ABC News anchorman Frank Reynolds, a friend of Brady, was later forced to retract the report, he angrily said on-air to his staff, "C'mon, let's get it nailed down!", as a result of the miscommunication.
+When ABC News anchorman Frank Reynolds, a close friend of Brady, was later forced to retract the report; visibly upset, he angrily said to his staff on the air, "Let's get it nailed down, somebody!
+Let's find out!", as a result of the miscommunication.
 ABC News also initially reported that President Reagan had not been injured.
 A network erroneously reported that he was undergoing open-heart surgery.

 While CNN did not have a camera of its own at the shooting, it was able to use NBC's pool feed, and by staying on the story for 48 hours, the network, less than a year old, built a reputation for thoroughness.
 Shocked Americans gathered around television sets in homes and shopping centers.
 Some cited the alleged Curse of Tippecanoe, and others recalled the assassinations of John F. Kennedy and Martin Luther King Jr. Newspapers printed extra editions and used gigantic headlines; the United States Senate adjourned, interrupting debate of Reagan's economic proposals; and churches held prayer services.

 Hinckley asked the arresting officers whether that night's ceremony for the 53rd Academy Awards would be postponed because of the shooting, and it was.
 The ceremony—for which Reagan, a former actor, had taped a message—occurred the next evening.
 The president survived surgery with a good prognosis.
 The NCAA championship basketball game that evening between Indiana and North Carolina was not postponed, although the audience of 18,000 in Philadelphia held a moment of silence before the game, which Indiana won.

 In the immediate aftermath of the shooting, the Dow Jones Industrial Average declined before the New York Stock Exchange closed early, but the index rose the next day as Reagan recovered.
 Beyond having to postpone its Academy Awards broadcast, ABC temporarily renamed the lead character of The Greatest American Hero, which had debuted in March, from "Ralph Hinkley" to "Hanley", and NBC postponed a forthcoming episode of Walking Tall titled "Hit Man".